x64dbg/blog/_posts/2025-02-17-analysis-at-scale-with-x64dbg-automate.md

     client.detach_session()
 ```

-The automation brings us to a point where we can disconnect our automation client and do additional analysis on the payload itself.
+The automation brings us to a point where we can disconnect our client and do additional analysis on the payload itself.
 With the heavy lifting of getting past the payload's decryption out of the way we can debug fearlessly, knowing we'll always be able to get back to important spots easily.

 ### Annotating the Payload